cspwcspw/Yet-Another-Energy-Monitor/README.md

 ![energy monitor](Images/energy_Monitor.jpg "energy monitor")

-So an exercise followed where I plugged in lamps, heaters, heat-adjustable soldering irons, etc. in various combinations, and recorded various `(Xi,Yi)` points.
+So an exercise followed where I plugged in lamps, heaters, heat-adjustable soldering irons, etc. in various combinations, and recorded some `(Xi,Yi)` points.
 One observation is that the readings are not very stable, nor repeatable.
 The same heater element will often show up to 50 watts different consumption on another day.
+My mains voltage fluctuates - turning on the oven pulls the household voltage down enough to notice the lights dim a bit.
+At this point you may be asked
+"What is my heat-adjustable electric frying pan doing in your study?" so having a prepared answer is handy: "Its not just an electric frying pan, its a more abstract instance of a variable load".

 If you have 120V mains, these table entries are likely out by a factor of two.